 In January, GM recalled about 370,000 2014 Chevy Silverado and GMC Sierra trucks because of a software malfunction that can allow idling trucks to heat up to dangerous levels.
 Adler said that recall "is now 95% complete."

-Many of the complaints received by ConsumerAffairs and other sites, however, involve other models, including one submitted to the National Highway Traffic Safety Administration in July 2013 by the owner of a 2012 GMC Sierra:
+Many of the reports received by ConsumerAffairs and other sites, however, involve other models, including one submitted to the National Highway Traffic Safety Administration in July 2013 by the owner of a 2012 GMC Sierra:

 WHILE THE VEHICLE WAS BEING DRIVEN, IT JUST WENT DEAD, NO ENGINE, NO ELECTRIC, NO NOTHING.
 THE VEHICLE WAS LEFT IN PLACE AND AT SOME POINT, CAUGHT FIRE AND BURNED.
 A TOTAL LOSS.
 TO DATE, THE INSURANCE COMPANY HAS NOT PAID ME FOR MY LOSS BUT RATHER HAS GONE TO GREAT LENGTHS TO INVESTIGATE ME PERSONALLY, LOOKING FOR ANY REASON TO NOT PAY.
 SO, I'VE BEEN MAKING TWO VEHICLE PAYMENTS FOR THE LAST 8 MONTHS.
 AS A RESULT, I AM STRUGGLING FINANCIALLY.